 Generally coyotes do not attack people and like alligators they tend to stay away from people.
 The issues arise when people start to feed the coyotes — just as what can apparently happen with alligators (or any wild animal for that matter, I would imagine).

 We did have one instance in Town a few years ago where a coyote jumped a fence into the backyard of a home and attacked an eight-year-old girl.
 The authorities believe someone had been feeding that coyote, which caused it to lose its fear of people and associate them with food.
 After that attack, the Town put up coyote warning signs at the entrances to ravine trails, just as Disney will now put up alligator warning signs next to the water bodies and shorelines.

 We can also look to shark attacks and the beaches of Florida as another example.
 We know that there are sharks in the ocean and that people have been attacked in Florida waters.
 However, I personally have not seen a warning sign in Florida waters telling people to stay out of the ocean due to sharks being present.

 For me, it all comes down to awareness that alligators may be present and then exercising common sense and caution.

 As a colleague of mine often says: Florida + Water = Alligators

 This little equation really sums it up and it is great advice to heed.
-In my experience, alligators are not an imminent threat to guests on Disney property by any means.
-The fact that I have only seen one alligator in 44 years and 93 visits is why I have that view.
+In my experience, alligators are not an imminent threat to guests on Walt Disney World property by any means.
+The fact that I have only seen one alligator in 45+ years and 98 visits is why I have that view.